Biogenic amine: Physiological importance

 There is a distinction between endogenous and exogenous biogenic amines.
 Endogenous amines are produced in many different tissues (for example: adrenaline in adrenal medulla or histamine in mast cells and liver).
+Serotonin, an endogenous amine, is a neurotransmitter derived from the amino acid tryptophan.
+Serotonin is involved in regulating mood, sleep, appetite, and sexuality.
 The amines are transmitted locally or via the blood system.
 The exogenous amines are directly absorbed from food in the intestine.
 Alcohol can increase the absorption rate.
 Monoamine oxidase (MAO) breaks down biogenic amines and prevents excessive resorption.
 MAO inhibitors (MAOIs) are also used as medications for the treatment of depression to prevent MAO from breaking down amines important for positive mood.

 Importance in food

 Biogenic amines can be found in all foods containing proteins or free amino acids and are found in a wide range of food products including fish products, meat products, dairy products, wine, beer, vegetables, fruits, nuts and chocolate.
 In non-fermented foods the presence of biogenic amines is mostly undesired and can be used as indication for microbial spoilage.
 In fermented foods, one can expect the presence of many kinds of microorganisms, some of them being capable of producing biogenic amines.

 Some lactic acid bacteria isolated from commercial bottled yoghurt have been shown to produce biogenic amines.

 They play an important role as source of nitrogen and precursor for the synthesis of hormones, alkaloids, nucleic acids, proteins, amines and food aroma components.
 However, food containing high amounts of biogenic amines may have toxicological effects.